buchmiet/FastFsm/hsmfluent.md

 - `/FastFsm.Tests/Features/Hsm/Runtime/HsmIsInHierarchyTests_FluentV2.cs` - Tests using NuGet package with naming convention
 - `/ParserComparison.Tests/DeepHierarchyComparisonTests.cs` - Parser parity tests

-## Known Limitations
+## Known Limitations and Critical Issues

-1. **NuGet Package API**: The current `Abstractions.Fluent` NuGet package (v0.0.0.5) includes the naming convention inference but doesn't expose the `ChildOf`/`Initial` methods in the public API.
-These are available only in local test DSL.
+### 🔴 Critical Missing Features

+1. **Priority Support Not Implemented**
+   - `.Priority(int)` method exists in Fluent API but is **completely ignored** by parser
+   - This breaks HSM transition resolution when child and parent both handle same trigger
+   - Without Priority, complex HSMs cannot work correctly

+2. **No Compile-Time Validations**
+   - Parser accepts invalid configurations that should be compile-time errors:
+     - Multiple `ChildOf()` calls on same state
+     - `Initial()` pointing to non-child states
+     - Parent states without `Initial()` when they have children
+     - History modes on leaf states
+   - These will cause runtime failures or incorrect behavior

+3. **Insufficient Test Coverage**
+   - 85% of HSM scenarios untested in Fluent API (17 of 20 machines)
+   - No tests for critical features: History, Priority, Internal transitions
+   - No negative tests for invalid configurations

+### ⚠️ Other Issues

+4. **NuGet Package Inconsistency**: The `Abstractions.Fluent` package has methods that don't all work:
+   - `Priority()` method exists but doesn't function
+   - Local test DSL differs from published package

-2. **Exception Behavior**: When OnEntry throws an exception, the state has already been changed.
-This is generator behavior, not parser-specific.
+5. **Exception Behavior**: When OnEntry throws, state has already changed (generator issue, not parser)

 ## Migration Guide